 - Grouping similar concepts and terms together, so you mix new material with things you already know.

 - Using visualization, photographs, charts and other graphics.

 - Rehearsing the information out loud to yourself.

 Risk Factors for Memory Impairment

 Researchers have found that a number of lifestyle habits and health conditions are often associated with memory loss.
-Some of the biggest risk factors for experiencing cognitive decline and memory impairment include:
+Some of the biggest risk factors for experiencing cognitive decline and related diseases, such as dementia and Alzheimer’s, include:

 - Having a history of heart disease or diabetes.

-- Eating a diet that’s low in antioxidants and healthy fats but high in processed foods, added sugar and saturated fat (such as from foods like factory-farm red meat, whole milk, cheese products, and desserts like and ice cream).
+- Eating a diet that’s low in antioxidants and healthy fats but high in ultra-processed foods, added sugar and saturated fat (such as from foods like factory-farm red meat, whole milk, cheese products and desserts like ice cream).

 - Hormonal issues, including thyroid imbalances, low testosterone and low estrogen.

 - Smoking cigarettes and drug abuse.